EYABA12/EYABA12/README.md

 ### ⚡ What I am currently up to

-- 🔭 **I’m currently focused on:** Building scalable CI/CD pipelines and cloud-native applications.
+- 🔭 **Currently:** Open to new opportunities in the IT field (Software Development / DevOps / Testing).
-- 🌱 **I’m currently learning:** Advanced Kubernetes orchestration, GitOps best practices (like ArgoCD), and cutting-edge Cloud Architectures.
+- 🌱 **Approach:** Constantly learning and adapting to new technologies to expand my skill set.
-- 🤝 **I’m open to:** Full-time job opportunities and collaborating on Open Source DevOps projects.
+- 🤝 **Goal:** Becoming a versatile engineer capable of working across different technologies and environments.
-- 💬 **Ask me about:** Java, Spring Boot, Angular, Docker, Jenkins, and automating everything!
+- 💬 **Tech focus:** Java, Spring Boot, Angular, Docker, Jenkins.
-- ⚡ **Fun fact:** I firmly believe that automating repetitive tasks is a form of modern art. 🎨
+- ⚡ **Mindset:** I value adaptability, curiosity, and continuous improvement over sticking to a single technology.
 <br/>

 ### 🛠️ Technical Ecosystem & Tooling